 Petitioning the Visitor

 In certain cases, if a member of the university’s academic staff is aggrieved by an act or omission of a university, he or she may petition the Visitor for redress.
-The President of the Council exercises the visitor’s jurisdiction on behalf of Her Majesty The Queen concerning 16 Universities and Colleges.
+The President of the Council exercises the visitor’s jurisdiction on behalf of His Majesty The King concerning 16 Universities and Colleges.
 This note sets out information which should be useful for staff thinking of submitting a petition to the President of the Council in this role.